mbradds/pipeline-profiles/readme.md

 - Include documentation and instructions for getting regdocs links from the internal cer database.
 - Add an option in incidents and conditions py for direct connection to cer infrastructure.
 Wait until pipeline info database is complete though.
-- Company names as file names inside each "company_data" folder is probably going to lead to problems if company names change, or company names are different between datasets.
-Try to implement the same id structure in `webpack.common.js` for each corporate entity across the entire project.
 - Add datestone as an npm depenency.
 This didnt work last time becuse of the default parameter problem in IE11.
-- Rename default branch to main
 - Add better consistency to shared columns across datasets.
 Eg, lat/long should follow this pattern: [{loc: [lat, -long]}] across all datasets.
 - Look into a monorepo structure for seperating the back end code (python+sql) and front end code (JS, Handlebars, CSS).